Trekkin Weka

 Deep Creek runs far below in the canyon

-Shortly after that I reach the woods bridge, which was where we initially hoped to camp last night.
-The spots don’t look that good and we’re all glad to have camped at the swimming spot instead.
+Shortly after that I reached the woods bridge, which was where we initially hoped to camp last night.
+The spots don’t look that good and we were all glad to have camped at the swimming spot instead.

 Woods bridge, looking back down the trail

-As the trail continues, the day gets hotter.
-It’s very exposed above the river, and the sun umbrella comes in handy again.
-I also notice that the sentinel flowers have reappeared, it’s been a couple of weeks since I’ve seen those on the trail.
+As the trail continued, the day got hotter.
+It was very exposed above the river, and the sun umbrella came in handy again.
+I also noticed that the sentinel flowers have reappeared, it’s been a couple of weeks since I’ve seen those on the trail.

 Hot, dry, exposed trail will soon become the norm for us